Giveaway of the Day Forums » Games Discussion

 http://www.giveawayoftheday.com/freeware/2007/07/30/free-mp3-wma-wav-converter/

-You can also select windowed most as well as use a custom cursor that changes your usual mouse pointer to a gauntleted hand.
-There’s also a 3D Hardware acceleration toggle.
+You can also select to play in windowed mode, which is especially useful if you’re grabbing a quick game while at work and your boss walks into the room; (not that I’m condoning such practices).
+There’s a custom cursor that changes your usual mouse pointer to a gauntleted hand if you want to change the boring standard pointer and use one that looks the part. :lol: There’s also a 3D Hardware acceleration toggle.
 With 3D hardware acceleration, three-dimensional rendering uses the graphics processor on your video card instead of taking up valuable CPU resources drawing 3D images; so if you have a fairly slow processor leave this ticked (I think it was on by default when I first installed the game), as it will help reduce choppiness during game play, especially when there’s a lot of movement on the screen.

-There’s loads of awards to aim for, which is always a great addition to a game as it give you incentives to carry on.
+During game play there are lots of awards to aim for, which is always a great addition to a game as it gives you an incentive to carry on.
 There are awards for submitting a specific number of different sizes of words for example you get an award for submitting 100 words using 3 letters.
-There’s actually three awards for each size of word from 3 to 8 letters in length, which includes 100, 200 and 300 times, making a total of 18 awards for that particular category. .
-There’s awards for being 1st, 2nd and 3rd on the high score board, and awards for attaining scores of 10000, 20000, and 30000, I scored 606 points on my first go (though this could probably have been more as I was concentrating on taking screen captures as opposed to actally making words –{an excuse for such a low score, lol} There’s also awards for playing a specific number of levels, the lowest being 10 levels.
-There’s anther 39 awards to find out about.
-Awards tat you do attain are shown on the playing screen above the word selection window.
+There are actually three awards for each size of word from 3 to 8 letters in length, which includes 100, 200 and 300 times, making a total of 18 awards for that particular category. .
+There’s awards for being 1st, 2nd and 3rd on the high score board, and awards for attaining scores of 10000, 20000, and 30000, I scored 606 points on my first go (though this could probably have been more as I was concentrating on taking screen captures as opposed to actually making words {making an excuse for such a low score, lol} There’s also awards for playing a specific number of levels, the lowest being 10 levels.
+There are anther 39 awards to find out about.
+Awards that you do manage to win are shown on the playing screen above the word selection window as well as in a trophy room.

 K*TE automatically changes the * to a I making KITE.

 Try clicking on the lizard.
-He will cycle trough most of the phrases you are likely to see during the game.
+He will cycle through most of the phrases you are likely to see during the game.

 At the end of a level you are presented with skills table.
 There are four to choose from: